Skip to main content

 story3 negative mentions

-• The requirement to complete levels without dying to earn stars can lead to frustration, as it emphasizes precision over problem-solving.
+• The requirement to complete levels without dying or resetting to earn stars can lead to frustration, as it emphasizes precision over puzzle-solving.

 • gameplay